cysouw/diathesis/text/c02_structure.md

 b.
 Ich bewundere dein Verhalten.
 :::

 Much more widespread in German are diatheses in which a nominative/accusative construction is inverted into a dative/nominative construction.
 This is for example attested for the *bleiben+zu‑Infinitiv* diathesis [@next], see [@sec:zuinfinitive-bleiben].
 Because dative and accusative are both classified here as ~~OBJ~~, this counts as an inversive diathesis.
 However, when a separation between core (accusative) and non-core (dative/genitive) case would be pursued (see [@par:corecase]), then this diathesis would be an example of demotion.
-There are two remappings, namely down from ~~SBJ~~ to ~~non-core OBJ~~ and up from ~~core OBJ~~ to ~~SBJ~~.
+There are two remappings, namely down from ~~SBJ~~ to ~~non-core-OBJ~~ and up from ~~core-OBJ~~ to ~~SBJ~~.
 When non-core is taken as being lower on the macrorole hierarchy [@ex:macrorolehierarchy] then the biggest jump is the jump down, which is the definition of demotion (see [@sec:intro-remapping]).
-Instead of adding a completely new set of categories I propose to simply split ~~inversive~~ and call this phenomenon ~~demoted inversive~~.
+Instead of adding a completely new set of categories I propose to simply split ~~inversive~~ into two subtypes and call this phenomenon ~~demoted inversive~~.

 ::: ex
 ~~Demoted inversive [OBJ › SBJ › OBJ]~~